gspletzer/bounce_gs/README.md

 - Clone BounceGs to your machine.
   - `git clone <git-repository-link>`
-- Navigate into the directory with
+- Navigate into the directory with:
   - `cd bounce_gs`

 First time running:

 - `mix setup` to install and setup dependencies
-- If you receive and error in server or when running mix_test_interactive similar to: `can't find executable mac_listener`, try the steps noted [here](https://github.com/axelson/scenic_live_reload/issues/5) to resolve the issue.
+- If you receive an error in the server or when running mix_test_interactive similar to: `can't find executable mac_listener`, try the steps noted [here](https://github.com/axelson/scenic_live_reload/issues/5) to resolve the issue.
 If that doesn't work, then you will need to manually stop and restart server and tests after every saved change.

 To test in browser: